-The municipality of Eskilstuna has a management model that clearly interconnects its vision with its people
+The Municipality of Eskilstuna has a management model that clearly connects its vision with its people

-The Municipality has developed a management model that safeguards and develops its operating activities.
-The model also supports the improvements it needs to make so that the four-year strategic targets set by the City Council can be achieved.
-The management model also connects the Municipality’s 8,500 staff with its vision.
+The municipality has developed a management model that safeguards and develops its operating activities, as well as supporting the improvements needed to ensure its four-year strategic targets can be achieved.
+The management model also connects the municipality’s 8,500 staff with its vision.

 Integrating performance management, HR and finances in one place is really valuable to us.Tommy Malm, CFO, the Municipality of Eskilstuna

-With a population of 100,000, the Municipality is one of Sweden’s 15 largest.
-To satisfy its residents’ demands for progress and the effective utilization of resources, the City needs a collective direction and coordinated operations.
+Eskilstuna is growing.
+With a population of 100,000, the municipality is one of Sweden’s 15 largest.
+To satisfy its residents’ demands for progress and the effective use of resources, the municipality needs a common direction and coordinated operations.

 “Our employees are our primary resource.
-To succeed in achieving our targets, we need a process that utilizes their knowledge, ideas and drive,” commented Tommy Malm, CFO.
+To succeed in achieving our targets, we need a process that makes use of their knowledge, ideas and drive,” says Tommy Malm, CFO the Municipality of Eskilstuna.

-The Municipality of Eskilstuna.
-With plans for its vision, term of office and year, the Municipality of Eskilstuna has embarked on a journey.
-One of the key components for ongoing control of politicians and municipal staff is the “scorecard,” also used to coordinate all the processes within operations, and keep ongoing planning and monitoring on track.
-It offers clear indicators of how far the Municipality has come on its journey, and how well it is doing.
+With plans in mind for its vision, term of office and year, Eskilstuna embarked on a new journey.
+A key component of ongoing control for politicians and municipal staff is the “scorecard”, which is also used to coordinate all the processes within operations, and to keep ongoing planning and monitoring on track.
+Scorecards offer clear indicators of how far the municipality has come on its journey, and how well it is doing.

-The management model keeps the operations of the Municipality’s eight administrative boards and five corporations together.
+The management model unifies the operations of Eskilstuna's eight administrative boards and five corporations.

-“It’s important for us that the information captured and compiled in scorecards is made available to our politicians and first-line managers quickly.
-Accordingly, one key step in improving our control has been to procure a system that supports our management model.”
+“It’s important for us that the information captured and compiled in scorecards is made quickly available to our politicians and first-line managers.
+A key step in improving our control has therefore been to procure a system that supports our management model,” Malm says.

-At present about 1,000 people are using the solution to plan and follow up on operations.
+Currently, about 1,000 people are using Hypergene to plan and follow up on operations.

-“This has enabled our municipal politicians and unit managers to track how operating activities are progressing.”
+“This has enabled our municipal politicians and unit managers to track how operating activities are progressing,” Malm says.

-The solution also offers vital support to other staff, who are the hub of municipal operations.
+The solution also offers vital support to other staff, who are at the heart of municipal operations.

-“The scorecards, and the fact that unit managers can now get the necessary information quickly, simply and understandably, helps create a dialogue in our monthly workplace meetings on the results operations are achieving.
-We sign an agreement with every employee once a year, which formulates and clarifies everyone’s contribution to our collective vision and the fulfillment of each unit’s targets.
-This is critical to success for the short and long term,” concludes Tommy Malm.
+“The scorecards, and the fact that unit managers can now get the necessary information quickly, simply and in an understandable format, help create a dialogue in our monthly workplace meetings on the results operations are achieving.
+We sign an agreement with every employee once a year, which sets out everyone’s contribution to our collective vision and the fulfilment of each unit’s targets.
+This is critical to success in the short and long term,” Malm concludes.